DUKE GEOLOGICAL LABORATORY

 The Narrows Flood – Post-Woodfordian Meltwater Breach of the Narrows Channel, NYC

 Merguerian spoke at the 10th Annual meeting of the Long Island Geologists.
-Showing tremendous diversity and an unfathomable ability to concoct bizarre conclusions from weak data spanning divergent branches of geology, he spoke on the subject of the Narrows Meltwater Breach and coauthored a paper on Quicktime Virtual Reality.
+Showing tremendous diversity and an unfathomable ability to concoct bizarre conclusions from weak data spanning divergent branches of geology, he spoke on the subject of the Narrows Meltwater Breach and coauthored an ezxtended abstract with Hofstra students on Quicktime Virtual Reality.

-His Narrows Flood contribution can be found here.
+His Narrows Flood contribution (Merguerian 2003) can be found here.

 01 March 2003